WingTillDie/google_earth_time_zone/README.md

 # google_earth_time_zone
-Show time zone on Google Earth in web browser, mobile, and desktop.
+Show time zone map on Google Earth in web browser, mobile, and desktop.

 The project is based on this file: http://www.barnabu.co.uk/files/kmz/timezone_clock.kmz